The Cheeger problem in abstract measure spaces

 In \cref{sec:cheeger_sets_in_PM_spaces}, we define the Cheeger constant of a set $\Omega$ in terms of the ratio of the perimeter functional and the measure the space is endowed with.
 Actually, in a more general vein similar to that of~\cite{CL19}, we shall define the \emph{$N$-Cheeger constant} as

-where, as usual, a \emph{$N$-cluster} is a $N$-tuple of pairwise disjoint subsets of $\Omega$, each of which with positive finite measure and finite perimeter.
+where, as usual, an \emph{$N$-cluster} is an $N$-tuple of pairwise disjoint subsets of $\Omega$, called \emph{chambers}, each of which with positive finite measure and finite perimeter.

-In \cref{res:existence_N-Cheeger} we provide a general existence result.
-Unsurprisingly, the key assumptions on the perimeter are the lower-semicontinuity and the compactness of its sublevels with respect to the $L^1$ norm, besides a isoperimetric-type property that prevents minimizing sequences to converge towards sets with null $\m$-measure.
+In \cref{res:existence_N-Cheeger}, we provide a general existence result.
+Unsurprisingly, the key assumptions on the perimeter are the lower-semicontinuity and the compactness of its sublevels with respect to the $L^1$ norm, besides an isoperimetric-type property that prevents minimizing sequences to converge toward sets with null $\m$-measure.